This three minute animation explores the symptoms of Bipolar

 there isn't anything (or anybody) there to account for

-would return to normal in between mood swings.
-We now know that
+Some people can get back to normal in between their mood swings.

 continue to experience mild depressive symptoms and problems in